scharlau/shopping_exercise_django/README.md

 This is NOT a proper shopping site, but the back end of what one could be.
 It has some of the authentication and security aspects that you'd expect using what's available in Django.
 The current implementation probably needs more refinement, but works as a starting point for an example.
 The purpose of this is to let you explore how you retrieve and display the information that you want to show on the pages of the site.

 The goal of 'deliberate practice' is to think about how you'd solve this challenge, and to work at developing code to make this work.
 There is no single 'correct' version of this code.
-The purpose of the exercise it become familiar with different ways of making the application work.
-You should explore how this simple application is done in Django so that you understand how variables in views are show up in the templates you see in the browser.
+The purpose of the exercise is to become familiar with different ways of making the application work.
+You should explore how this simple application is done in Django so that you understand how variables in views are shown in the templates you see in the browser.

 Under 'deliberate practice' we offer up the challenge, then think about options for developing a solution, and code for 12 minutes.
 After that we pause to discuss how people are approaching the problem, and what they're trying to do.
 This should be repeated three times and then wrapped up with time for people to express what they found most useful during the session.
 This should take an hour.

 You can clone the repository for this application, and then add the required libraries, plus set up your environment.
 Start by cloning this repo to your own device, using either the command line, or download it as zip file.
 Then open a terminal in the app's directory and use the commands below to get started.

 ## Set up your environment
  We can start developing our application to display the data.
-Create a new project folder called 'shopping' and then cd into the folder via the terminal and execute these commands:
+In Codio, create a new project folder called 'shopping' and then cd into the folder via the terminal and execute these commands:

         pyenv local 3.7.0 # this sets the local version of python to 3.7.0 python3 -m venv .venv # this creates the virtual environment for you source .venv/bin/activate # this activates the virtual environment pip install --upgrade pip [ this is optional]  # this installs pip, and upgrades it if required.

+If you use another IDE, please check its documentation on how to setup a virtual environment.

 We will use Django (https://www.djangoproject.com) as our web framework for the application.
 We install that with

         pip install django

-And that will install the latest django version with its associated dependencies.
+That will install the latest django version with its associated dependencies.
 We can now start to build the application.

 We can now add in some random content for the shopping application using the Faker library from https://pypi.org/project/Faker/.
 Install Faker with the command: